Isolation for coronavirus (COVID-19)

 - if you don’t have a tissue, cough or sneeze into your sleeve or elbow

-- wash your hands straight away with soap and water for at least 20 seconds or
+- after you cough or sneeze, wash your hands straight away with soap and water for at least 20 seconds or

 Wash your hands regularly